 is currently learning about Antarctica in school.
 Thanks, Bernadette

 - Shirley NY -

 I am searching for Robert Boyer who served aboard the USS Staten Island in 1966.
 He was in Christchurch, New Zealand late 1966.
 He was approximately 19.
 Any information would be appreciated.
 Thank you Terry Watson - Melbourne, Australia - Feb '15

-People who go to work in Antarctica are sent by a large number of different agencies so there is not usually a single source to access for such records.
-You need to know which part of the Antarctic programme the person you are looking for worked for to search any official lists, was he crew on a ship? did he work for the navy as part of VXE-6? was he a scientist?, did he work for a US or NZ civilian support agency or company? etc.
+People who go to work in Antarctica are sent by a large number of different agencies and there is not a single source to access for such records.
+If looking, then you need to know which part of the Antarctic programme the person you are looking for worked for to search official records, was he crew on a ship? did he work for the navy as part of VXE-6? was he a scientist?, did he work for a US or NZ civilian support agency or company? etc.